 Daily and Weekly Cardboard Volume

-Low-volume environments may generate cardboard gradually throughout the day—perhaps a few boxes per hour.
+Volume is often underestimated.
+Many businesses judge their needs based on peak moments rather than average throughput, or vice versa.
+Low-volume environments may generate cardboard gradually throughout the day — perhaps a few boxes per hour.
 In contrast, warehouses and fulfillment centers often experience concentrated bursts of cardboard waste during receiving or outbound processing.

+Understanding volume requires looking at how much cardboard is generated per shift, whether waste is spread evenly or clustered, and seasonal fluctuations such as peak sales periods.
 This assessment directly influences whether a compact system or a higher-capacity solution is appropriate.

 How Is Cardboard Currently Managed?